hyperspy/hyperspy/doc/user_guide/model.rst

 switched off, to all effects it is as if it was not part of the model.
 To switch it on simply set the ``active`` attribute back to ``True``.

+.. _Component.print_current_values:

 The current values of a component can be visualised using the :py:attr:`~.component.Component.print_current_values()` method.
 The IPython display function elegantly presents it using HTML and allows for correct copying and pasting into Excel spreadsheets.
 Alternatively, a simpler form can be shown by setting the ``fancy`` argument to ``False``

 .. code-block:: python